This post may contain affiliate links.

 Jess’s Tips

-• Add any mix-ins or toppings.
-Try adding any mix-ins or toppings you love to this recipe like nuts, seeds, nut butter, jam, berries and fruit.
+• Add any mix-ins or toppings: Try adding any mix-ins or toppings you love to this recipe, like nut butter, seeds, chia seed jam, or peanut butter granola.

 Frequently Asked Questions